MESAHub/mesa-contrib/README.md

 # MESA Contributed Procedures

-This repo contains contributed procedures that can be used with the stellar evolution code [Modules for Experiments in Stellar Astrophyics (MESA)](http://mesa.sourceforge.net/).
+This repo contains contributed procedures that can be used with the stellar evolution code [Modules for Experiments in Stellar Astrophysics (MESA)](http://mesa.sourceforge.net/).

 Although this repo is administered by the MESA team and many of the